GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 ## Native Data Storage

 In addition to reading files and external data sources, GlareDB has native storage.
-Tables can be created and data can be inserted, updated and delete as needed.
+Tables can be created and data can be inserted, updated, and deleted as needed.

 ```sql